shehroze-1122/shopping-cart/README.md

 ![Home](https://github.com/shehroze-1122/shopping-cart/blob/main/ReadmeImages/home.PNG)

-- Upon pressing 'ADD TO CART' button on various items, they are registered on the Cart Icon in the right corner of Navbar
+- Upon pressing ***ADD TO CART*** button on various items, they are registered on the Cart Icon in the right corner of Navbar

 ![Adding to Cart](https://github.com/shehroze-1122/shopping-cart/blob/main/ReadmeImages/addToCart.PNG)